RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Covariance matrix

 \subsection{Theoretical covariance matrix of central CLF}

 Here we derive the bin-to-bin covariance matrix for the luminosity function in a single redshift and richness bin.
 This covariance matrix is adopted in our fiducial analysis.

-We first make the following assumptions:\begin{enumerate} \item Each galaxy cluster has one and only one central. \item The properties of galaxies only depend on the physical properties of the host galaxy cluster. \item Number of galaxy clusters per volume per richness bin follows a Poisson distribution. \end{enumerate}
+To derive the covariance matrix, we follow the formalism of the halo model, in which galaxies are located in dark matter halos.
+Dark matter halos are then biased tracers of the dark matter density fields, with bias depending on their mass.
+The dark matter density fields are gaussian realizations of the matter power spectrum which depends on cosmological parameters.
+To simplify our analysis, we further make the following assumptions: \begin{enumerate} \item Each galaxy cluster has one and only one central. \item The properties of galaxies only depend on the physical properties of the host galaxy cluster in which they reside. \item The number of galaxy clusters per volume per richness bin follows a Poisson distribution. \item Each galaxy cluster is associated with a unique dark matter halo. \end{enumerate}

 Following equation \ref{eq:measurement}, we then write the central galaxy conditional luminosity function estimator as

 where $N_{cl}$ is the number of galaxy clusters, $N^g_i(L_\mu)$ is the number of galaxy in cluster i with luminosity greater than $L_\mu$ and less than $L_\mu + \Delta L_\mu$.